Skip to main content

 Vital Records

 Winter Park, Colorado vital records such as birth certificates, death records, and marriage licenses are managed by the Colorado Department of Public Health and Environment.
 Residents can search the Social Security Death Index to locate information on deceased individuals, while the National Death Index covers a broader range of vital statistics.
-For people looking for to trace their family history, the Colorado State Archives and Genealogy resources offer a wealth of genealogical data.
+For people looking for to trace their family history, the Colorado State Archives and Genealogy resources offer extensive genealogical data.

 Business & Licensing Records